 Guided walking tours

 Our very own Rugby Town Guides take residents and visitors on a journey of discovery through the town centre, revealing fascinating facts about the history of the borough.
 Our guides are all experts in the history and heritage of the town and love to share their unique knowledge with visitors from around the world.
-Find out more about our Town Guides and why they think Rugby is such a special place by reading their profiles below.

 The free town tours start at Rugby Visitor Centre and visit the Webb Ellis Football Museum, the Webb Ellis Statue and The Queen’s Gates at Rugby School’s The Close.
 Other stops include Regent Street, High Street, the Rupert Brooke Statue and St Andrew’s Church.